gliuzzi/QPL/README.md

 # QPL
  Repository of the B&B algorithm to solve  Nonconvex Quadratic problems with general linear constraints.
 N.B. the codes uses the external solvers <b>CPLEX</b>, <b>Gurobi</b> and <b>Ipopt</b>.
-The code has been tested with the following versions of the above codes:
+The code has been tested with the following versions of the above solvers:
  - CPLEX v.
 12.10
  - Gurobi v.
 9.1.1
  - Ipopt v.
 0.6.4